V. P. Sanu

 V. P. Sanu (born 31 October 1988) is an Indian politician who is currently the National President of the Students' Federation of India, the students' wing of the Communist Party of India (Marxist).
 He is also a member of the Kerala state committee of the CPI(M).
-He contested the parliamentary election in 2019 polls and 2021 by-polls representing CPI(M) in Malappuram, Kerala against IUML and lost both times in big margin.
+He contested the parliamentary election in 2019 polls and 2021 by-polls representing CPI(M) in Malappuram, Kerala against IUML and lost both times.

-Life

-V. P. Sanu is the eldest son of V. P. Sakkariya and Ramla Beevi.
-He was born on October 31, 1988, at Valanchery in Malappuram District, Kerala.
-He did his schooling from G. U. P. S. Painkannur and GHSS Kuttipuram.
-He then pursued graduation in commerce (B.Com.) from MES Keveeyam College, Valanchery and post-graduation in Social Work (MSW) from the Sree Sankaracharya University of Sanskrit, Kalady.
-His father V. P. Sakkariya is the District Secretariat Member of CPI(M) Malappuram District Committee.
-He married Gadha M Das, a Research Scholar at Rajiv Gandhi National Institute of Youth Development, on December 30, 2019.